Take in the beautifully wild Southcoast beaches along the Kiama Coast Walk and maybe fit in a cheeky little surf afterwards!

-The track then continues up around the headland to be greeted by amazing views of East Beach and out to the next headland.
+The track then continues around the headland to be greeted by amazing views of East Beach and out to the next headland.
 East Beach is probably the calmest, cleanest beach in Kiama, so whip out the GoPro and take some highly sought after underwater selfies.

 The last part of the walk takes you up the next headland into Kiama Heights past some cows, to a picnic area.
-You can finish the walk with a picnic with a great view.
+You can finish the walk with a picnic and a great view.

 - Good walking shoes